Job placement to job offer: STEPS provides workplace opportunities

 She said they came to know STEPS Education and Training through their own work in providing business support for entrepreneurs in the community.

-“It’s important to consider what kind of work you like doing and also what kind of business you would like to work for – having similar values to the business you would like to work for will assist in a more suitable employer-employee match.
+“It’s important to consider what kind of work you like doing and what kind of business you would like to work for – having values similar to the business you would like to work for will assist in a more suitable employer-employee match.

 “Be confident in yourself and your abilities and make the most of opportunities you come across.”